-A decision about the continued enrollment of any student convicted of a misdemeanor will be made on a case-by-case basis by the Associate Vice President of Student Affairs & Dean of Students.
+A decision about the continued enrollment of any student convicted of a misdemeanor will be made on a case-by-case basis by the Associate Vice President for Student Affairs.
 This decision may be appealed to the Vice President for Student Affairs.
-A student wishing to appeal the decision of the Associate Vice President of Student Affairs & Dean of Students must submit a written letter of appeal to the Vice President for Student Affairs within ten (10) business days of receiving notice regarding continued enrollment.
+A student wishing to appeal the decision of the Associate Vice President for Student Affairs must submit a written letter of appeal to the Vice President for Student Affairs within ten (10) business days of receiving notice regarding continued enrollment.
 The letter of appeal must outline all of the reasons the student is seeking an appeal and the student should submit any additional accompanying information that may support this appeal request.
-Upon receipt, the Vice President for Student Affairs will request any and all documentation the Associate Vice President of Student Affairs & Dean of Students used to render a decision about the student's continued enrollment and review the entire file.
+Upon receipt, the Vice President for Student Affairs will request any and all documentation the Associate Vice President for Student Affairs used to render a decision about the student's continued enrollment and review the entire file.
 During the appeals process, the Office of the General Counsel may be consulted for legal advice before the Vice President for Student Affairs renders a final decision regarding the appeal request.
 Once the Vice President for Student Affairs renders a decision regarding the appeal, that decision is final and there shall be no further appeal of the decision.